gbrault/jpjwidgets/README.md

 * get the current calling Notebook url in a python variable
 * get the browser Geo Position (if the user accepts) in a Python variable
 * dynamically load javascript modules
+    * Basic-Modules from MDN as a showcase
+    * x-spreadsheet: an excel like front-end

 ## Architecture